0xNima/Twideo/Readme.md

 $ set TWITTER_BEARER_TOKEN2=<Your 2nd bearer token or just leave it blank>
 $ set DATABASE_URL=<Your database url or ignore it>

-Of course you can create a `.env` file and set your environmental variables there.
+You can rename `.env-template` file to `.env` and put your environmental variables there.
 ```
 5. Run `cargo run` and enjoy the life :)